inbo/protocolsource/CONTRIBUTING.md

 1.  make sure your local clone of the remote repository is up to date:

-    1.  with the master branch checked out, press the pull button in the Git pane
+    1.  with the main branch checked out, press the pull button in the Git pane

 2.  a subject-matter specialist uses `protocolhelper::create_protocol()` (or one of its shortcut functions `create_sfp()` or `create_spp()`) to start a new [protocol from a template](#from-a-new-template)